Last factual update: 1 June 2026. Link update: 8 June 2026.

 The official position is easier to understand if you have visited Chichén Itzá on a busy day.

-This is the most charitable reading of the government and INAH position: they are trying to modernise and regulate the visitor experience.
+That is the most charitable reading of the government and INAH position: they are trying to modernise and regulate one of Mexico’s most visited archaeological zones.

 The local concern is also reasonable: modernisation can change who gets access to the tourist money stream.